-In determining executive compensation for fiscal 2013, the Compensation Committee considered the stockholder support for the "Say on Pay" proposals from our annual meetings of stockholders the two previous years.
-A non-binding advisory vote regarding executive compensation was presented to shareholders at the 2013 annual meeting of stockholders and was supported by approximately 87% of shareholder votes.
-Considering the shareholder support received on the company's latest advisory vote regarding executive compensation as well as other factors, the Compensation Committee has determined that it would continue to apply the same philosophy and guiding principles to its fiscal 2014 executive compensation program.
+Stockholder support for "Say on Pay" remains strong over the past three years with a 95.66% approval at the 2014 Annual Meeting when the average support for 2014 Say on Pay proposals was 91.9%.
+The Compensation Committee has determined that it will continue to apply the same philosophy and guiding principles to its fiscal 2015 executive compensation program.
 The Compensation Committee will continue to consider stockholder concerns and feedback in the future.
-See also "Fiscal 2014 Compensation Approach", below, for a description of additional employee compensation principles.
+See also "Fiscal 2015 Compensation Approach", below, for a description of additional employee compensation principles.

-Elements of Executive Compensation.
-The three major elements of our executive compensation program for fiscal 2013 were:

-- base salary targeted at approximately the 50th percentile of our peer companies; - semi-annual performance-based cash incentive award target levels are such that target total cash compensation is targeted to be at approximately the 50th percentile of our peer companies, based on performance; and - long-term, performance-based equity incentive awards are targeted between the 50th to 75th percentiles of our peer companies; the actual value of the awards delivered may be above or below these percentiles depending on the relative change in shareholder value.
+- Elements of Executive Compensation.
+The three major elements of our executive compensation program for fiscal 2014 were: - base salary targeted at approximately the 50th percentile of our peer companies; - semi-annual performance-based cash incentive award target levels are such that target total cash compensation is at approximately the 50th percentile of our peer companies, if specific performance goals are achieved; and - long-term, performance-based equity incentive awards are targeted between the 50th to 75th percentiles of our peer companies; the actual value of the awards delivered may be above or below these percentiles depending on the relative change in shareholder value and subject to specific service provisions to retain our executives.